htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### MOVEMENT

 During combat, creatures can employ multiple mechanics that allow them to move around the battlefield.
-The most common of those mechanics is to use your move action on your turn, but abilities granted by your class, equipment, ancestry, title, or other options might allow you other ways to move.
+The most common of those mechanics is to use your move action on your turn, but abilities granted by your class, [[Equipment|equipment]], ancestry, title, or other options might allow you other ways to move.

 Your hero starts with a speed based on their ancestry—usually 5.
 This represents the maximum number of squares you can move when you take the move action or when another effect allows you to move.
 Your speed can be increased by your kit and other game options.